jjokela/angular-test/README.md

 ##Client

 This is a project done mostly in Visual Studio.
 Client-side is done using almost completelly with Angular.
 Only index page uses Asp.Net MVC.
-Html files are generated using Jade preprocessor.
+Html files are generated using Jade preprocessor, and application's css is done with Sass.
 Client uses Bootstrap 3 and a custom theme.

 ##Server